lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 Data Sharing and Access Control by Shared Storage Folder
 ========================================================

-You may need to share the contents of a storage folder with other users or group members to collaborate.
+You may need to share the contents of storage folders with other users or group members to collaborate.
 For this purpose, Backend.AI provides flexible folder sharing feature.